Curriculum Vitae

 Service to the profession and broader community

-• Elected to the Executive Board of the Immigration and Ethnic History Society, an organized section of the Organization of American Historians.
-At IEHS, I serve on the webpage redesign committee.
+Elected to the Executive Board of the Immigration and Ethnic History Society, an organized section of the Organization of American Historians.
 (2020-2022)

-• External Reviewer for Refereed Journals.
-Justice System Journal, Journal of Law and Policy ; Politics, Groups, Identities; Polity Studies in American Political Development, Journal of Law and Courts, Justice System Journal, American Journal of Political Science, International Migration Review, Sociological Forum, Journal of Politics, Legislative Studies Quarterly, American Politics Review.
+External Reviewer for Refereed Journals.
+Journal of American Constitutional History, William and Mary Quarterly, Journal of American History, Justice System Journal, Journal of Law and Policy ; Politics, Groups, Identities; Polity’ Studies in American Political Development, Journal of Law and Courts, Justice System Journal, American Journal of Political Science, International Migration Review, Sociological Forum, Journal of Politics, Legislative Studies Quarterly, American Politics Review.